CambridgeEngineering/PartIA-Computing-Lent-doc/index.rst

 .. rubric:: Documentation repository

-These documents are hosted and maintained at https://github.com/CambridgeEngineering/PartIA-Computing-Lent-doc.
+These documents are managed at https://github.com/CambridgeEngineering/PartIA-Computing-Lent-doc.